Feeling Restless? 10 Tips for a Better Night’s Sleep

 7. Include Physical Activity in Your Daily Routine

-The release of energy via physical activity or exercise is a great way to excerpt not only physical energy but also can help release mental stress.
-Physical exercise even as light as a slow walk can greatly help with blood flow and oxygen circulation if you do happen to suffer from any kind of vein condition.
-Taking walks, swimming, biking, and stretching can greatly help your overall health as well as can help contribute to a great night's sleep, but be sure not to exercise at least 2 hours before you start your sleep routine, giving your body time to relax and unwind.
+The release of energy via physical activity or exercise is a great way to expend not only physical energy but also can help release mental stress.
+Physical exercise, even as light as a slow walk, can greatly help with blood flow and oxygen circulation if you do happen to suffer from any kind of vein condition.
+Taking walks, swimming, biking, and stretching can greatly help your overall health, as well as help contribute to a great night's sleep, but be sure not to exercise at least 2 hours before you start your sleep routine, giving your body time to relax and unwind.

 8. Start a Worry Journal